theo546/pac/README.md

 Allow execution: chmod +x /usr/bin/pac

 # Change log
+1.0.4_1 fixed output about db.txt on the first launch

 1.0.4 added verification and ask the user if he wan't to install the previously downloaded package(aur) now, pac have config files, in ~/.cache/pac/pac.config, autoupdate can now be set